-Counselling is a process of self-reflection and self-change.
+The purpose of counselling is to work towards becoming more happy.
+It is a process of self-reflection and self-change.
 I offer enquirers an opportunity to develop their self-awareness and knowledge about themselves in order to find new ways of being.
 In the initial part of the process we explore what it is you want to change so you can break out of old patterns.
 The therapeutic relationship is the key to developing that self-awareness and finding new ways of being.

 Training, qualifications & experience

 I have been working privately since 2014 as a counsellor.
 I have 24 years of experience working with young people and adults.
 I also have experience of working with survivors of rape and sexual abuse in a centre in Wiltshire where I had further training in trauma recovery.

 Anxiety, and conditions like SAD (seasonal affective disorder), bipolar, panic attacks and depression are the most common issues for people coming for counselling and so the most common issue therapists work with and specialise in.
 What makes people's anxiety different are the causes of that anxiety.

 I have worked in trauma recovery, more specifically in rape and childhood sexual abuse where I had a placement for training.
 I also specialise in LGBTQ+ issues where gay affirmative therapy and relationships are explored.
 Relationships are a specialist area of counselling often focusing on having to make tumultuous decisions around separation, divorce, betrayal, abuse, bullying, affairs and family issues and what they can leave behind such as low self-esteem and confidence.
 Grief and bereavement can also trigger very intense emotions and require an awareness of the different phases of the grieving process.